Why Choose Us?

-The Law Offices of Barry Feinstein & Affiliates, P.C. is a group of highly professional attorneys, paralegals, support staff and investigators.
-They have over 25 years of experience working with injured clients and have extensive background in all areas of personal injury.
+The Law Offices of Barry Feinstein & Affiliates P.C. is a group of highly professional attorneys, paralegals, support staff, and investigators.
+Our Massachusets personal injury lawyers have over 25 years of experience working with injured clients and have extensive background in all areas of personal injury.

 Settling a Claim